+C.1.33.
+Is the Secretary of the board also a director?

+Yes No abla

+C.1.34 Explain the procedures for appointing and removing the Secretary of the board, indicating whether their appointment and removal have been notified by the Nomination Committee and approved by the board in plenary session.

-Appointment and removal procedure Article 20 of the Regulations of the Board of Directors details the procedures for the appointment and dismissal of the Board.
-The Secretary to the Board of Directors shall be appointed by the Board and need not be a Director shall exercise the functions conferred upon such position under company and commercial law and in the Regulations.
-To ensure the independence, impartiality and professionalism of the Secretary, his/her appointments shall be the subject of a prior report from the Appointments, Remuneration and Corporate Social Responsibility must be approved by the Board in plenary session.
-Also, article 25 of the Regulations establishes that the f Appointments, Remuneration and Corporate Responsibility Committee shall include responsibility for reappointment and dismissal of the Secretary of the Board of Directors.
-The Selese Rule nt and re Committe unctions cretary es and emoval ee and of the YES NO Does the Nomination Committee propose appointments? х Does the Nomination Committee advise on dismissals? х Do appointments have to be approved by the board in plenary session? Х Do dismissals have to be approved by the board in plenary session? Х YES X NO Remarks In accordance with article 20.3 of the Regulations of the Board, the Secretary shall also be responsible for the fo substantive legality of the Board of Directors' actions and ensure that its governing procedures and rules are res regularly revised.
-In particular he/she shall ensure that the actions of the Board: a) adhere to the spirit and letter enactments and their implementing regulations, including those issued by regulatory agencies; b) comply with the Articles of Association and the Rules and Regulations of the Board and other regulations of the Company; and c) with the Good Governance Recommendations accepted by the Company pected a of prima e Compa nd ry any's 5 Indicate and explain, where applicable, the mechanisms implemented by the C preserve the independence of the auditor, financial analysts, investment banks agencies.
-1. Measures to preserve the independence of the auditor: The chief purposes of the Audit and Compliance Committee are to evaluate the Company's accounting verif
+Appointment and removal procedure

+Article 20 of the Regulations of the Board of Directors details the procedures for the appointment and dismissal of the Secretary of the Board.
+The Secretary of the Board of Directors shall be appointed by the Board and need not be a Director.
+The Secretary shall exercise the functions conferred upon such position under commercial law and in these Rules and Regulations.
+To ensure the independence, impartiality and professionalism of the Secretary, his/her appointment and removal shall be the subject of a prior report from the Appointments, Remuneration and CSR Committee and must be approved by the Board in plenary session.
+Also, article 25 of the Regulations establishes that the functions of the Appointments, Remuneration and CSR Committee shall include responsibility for reporting on the appointment and dismissal of the Secretary of the Board of Directors.

+YES NO Does the Nomination Committee propose appointments? Χ Does the Nomination Committee advise on dismissals? Х Do appointments have to be approved by the board in plenary session? Х Do dismissals have to be approved by the board in plenary session? Х

+Is the Secretary of the board entrusted in particular with the function of overseeing corporate governance recommendations?

+∕es ✓ No ------- ----

+Remarks

+In accordance with article 20.3 of the Regulations of the Board, the Secretary shall also be responsible for the formal and substantive legality of the Board of Directors' actions and ensure that its governing procedures and rules are respected and regularly revised.
+In particular he/she shall ensure that the actions of the Board:

+- a) adhere to the spirit and letter of primary enactments and their implementing regulations, including those issued by regulatory agencies; - b) comply with the Company's Articles of Association and Rules and Regulations of the Board and others of the Company; - c) incorporate the good governance recommendations that the Company has accepted.

+C.1.35 Indicate and explain, where applicable, the mechanisms implemented by the Company to preserve the independence of the auditor, financial analysts, investment banks and rating agencies.

+1. Measures to preserve the independence of the auditor:

+The chief purposes of the Audit and Compliance Committee are to evaluate the Company's accounting verification system, review the internal control system, ensure the independence of the External Auditor, safeguard the transparency of information, and ensure compliance with the Internal Code of Conduct.

-In addition, it is responsible for making proposals to the Board of Directors for submission to shareholders at the General Meeting, in accordance with applicable laws and regulations, and providing information on the remuneration payable to the External Accounts Auditor, and liaising with the latter to obtain information on any issues that could compromise their
+In addition, it is responsible for making proposals to the Board of Directors for submission to shareholders at the General Meeting, in accordance with applicable laws and regulations, and providing information on the remuneration payable to the External Accounts Auditor, and liaising with the latter to obtain information on any issues that could compromise their independence.

-Where appropriate, the Audit and Compliance Committee shall invite the External Auditors to attend its quarterly meetings in
+Where appropriate, the Audit and Compliance Committee shall invite the External Auditors to attend its quarterly meetings in order to: